nshkrdotcom/nshkrdotcom.github.io/content/_index.md

 * The LLM Engine processes this data and provides assistance to the user via User Interaction.
 * The User Interaction feeds back into the Secure UI, creating a closed loop for user assistance.

 A. **Unidirectional UI Monitoring:** User interactions with the Secure UI Kernel (P11) are passively observed by a UI Monitoring Module.
 This module employs a data diode (P2) to ensure unidirectional data flow from the UI to the AI Agent, preventing the AI Agent from directly manipulating the UI or introducing vulnerabilities via the user interface.
-This unidirectional data flow is crucial for protecting the integrity and security of the SecureSphere system from the UI.
+This unidirectional data flow is crucial for protecting the integrity and security of the ASKA system from the UI.

 B. **Data Sanitization and Filtering:** Before being processed by the AI Agent, the UI interaction data collected by the UI Monitoring Module is passed through a data sanitization and filtering module.
 This module removes potentially malicious or sensitive information, protecting both user privacy and system security from potentially compromised or malicious user input or actions.
 This sanitization process removes potentially hazardous elements, ensuring that the AI Agent receives only safe and relevant data.
 This process likely uses AI techniques to identify potentially malicious or problematic code or other elements and securely remove it from the UI data before delivering it to the AI Agent.

 C. **LLM Engine Processing:**  The sanitized UI interaction data is then processed by the AI Agent's local Large Language Model (LLM) Engine (residing within a secure, isolated IES - P1).
-The LLM Engine leverages its knowledge base (including SecureSphere-specific information, API documentation, security best practices, and contextual understanding from previous interactions) to analyze the data, identify relevant patterns, and generate insights, recommendations, or actions.
+The LLM Engine leverages its knowledge base (including ASKA-specific information, API documentation, security best practices, and contextual understanding from previous interactions) to analyze the data, identify relevant patterns, and generate insights, recommendations, or actions.
 This ensures the AI Agent’s actions and responses are relevant, consistent, secure, and aligned with user intent.

 D. **User Interaction:** The AI Agent's responses or recommendations are communicated back to the user via the Secure UI, enabling an interactive and collaborative experience.
 This feedback loop provides ongoing refinement and contextual awareness for the AI Agent.
 The design ensures that the user interaction remains secure and cannot be used as a point of compromise for the system.

-E. **Security Monitoring:** The UI Monitoring Module also feeds security-relevant information (such as keystrokes, mouse movements, and time spent on certain UI elements) to the AI Agent’s security subsystem which integrates into SecureSphere’s security mechanisms, creating a continuous monitoring and threat assessment pathway that leverages user context.
+E. **Security Monitoring:** The UI Monitoring Module also feeds security-relevant information (such as keystrokes, mouse movements, and time spent on certain UI elements) to the AI Agent’s security subsystem which integrates into ASKA’s security mechanisms, creating a continuous monitoring and threat assessment pathway that leverages user context.

-**2. SecureSphere Application Integration and Security:**
+**2. ASKA Application Integration and Security:**

-This section shows how the AI Agent enhances SecureSphere's security posture by providing support for SecureSphere applications:
+This section shows how the AI Agent enhances ASKA's security posture by providing support for ASKA applications:

-* The Agent API provides a programmatic interface for SecureSphere applications (App1, AppN) to interact with the AI Agent.
+* The Agent API provides a programmatic interface for ASKA applications (App1, AppN) to interact with the AI Agent.
-* The AI Agent leverages its SecureSphere integrations (accessing data from DTMS, Policy Engine, AESDS, and the Decentralized Ledger) for contextualized security analysis.
+* The AI Agent leverages its ASKA integrations (accessing data from DTMS, Policy Engine, AESDS, and the Decentralized Ledger) for contextualized security analysis.
 * The AI Agent provides recommendations or takes direct action through interactions with the local and Master Security Meshes (LSM, MSM - P2).

-A. **Agent API:** A secure Application Programming Interface (API) allows SecureSphere applications (App1, AppN) to request assistance or specialized functionalities from the AI Agent.
+A. **Agent API:** A secure Application Programming Interface (API) allows ASKA applications (App1, AppN) to request assistance or specialized functionalities from the AI Agent.
 This provides developers with a powerful tool to enhance their applications with AI-driven capabilities.
 This secure API is implemented within the isolated IES of the AI Agent, enhancing its security and preventing unauthorized access to the AI Agent’s capabilities.

-B. **SecureSphere Integration Modules:** The AI Agent integrates with other SecureSphere components through several specialized modules:
+B. **ASKA Integration Modules:** The AI Agent integrates with other ASKA components through several specialized modules:

 * **DTMS Integration Module:** Receives trust information (P4) and policy updates from the DTMS.
 The agent adapts its behavior based on trust levels, dynamically adjusting its recommendations and actions based on the security context.
-This continuous integration with DTMS ensures that the AI Agent's operations remain aligned with SecureSphere's overall security policies.
+This continuous integration with DTMS ensures that the AI Agent's operations remain aligned with ASKA's overall security policies.

 * **MSM Integration Module:** Receives security alerts (P2) and anomaly reports from the MSM (Master Security Mesh).
 The agent leverages this telemetry to improve its threat assessment.